-(87) A student may enrol in additional units in a study period without penalty or special approval subject to the following:
+(87) A student may enrol in additional units in a teaching period without penalty or special approval subject to the following:

 - a.
 The unit addition complies with requirements of Section 5 Enrolment. - b.
-The student varies their enrolment according to the deadlines as published by the Director, Student Administration Services (normally the final day of week 2 of the relevant study period) - c.
+The student varies their enrolment prior to the University's published closing date. - c.
 The student complies with all requisite conditions, enrolment restrictions and special approvals as listed in the Schedule of Units active at the time of the unit addition. - d.
-The student is aware that they may receive study materials later than usual or miss lectures and tutorials as a consequence of late enrolment, and that the Unit Assessor need make no allowances regarding deadlines for submission to assessment items because of this.

-(88) Where the student proposes to add a unit after the published deadlines for the relevant study period, the following requirements must also be met:

-- a. the Census Date for that study period has not yet passed; - b. the student is aware that the Unit Assessor need make no allowances regarding deadlines for submission to assessment items because of late enrolment; and - c. the student obtains written authorisation from the relevant Deputy Head of School/College.
-Where the Head of School/College responsible for the student's admitted course and the proposed unit are different, written authorisation must be obtained from both.

-(89) A student will not be permitted to add units to their enrolment in a study period after the Census Date for that study period.
-If special circumstances beyond the student's control prevented the student from properly enrolling, the Director, Student Administration Services may consider retrospective enrolment if the student can demonstrate that a lack of enrolment in that study period would cause them to suffer a significant disadvantage.
+The student is aware that they may receive study materials later than usual or miss lectures and tutorials as a consequence of late enrolment, and that the Unit Assessor need make no allowances regarding deadlines for submission to assessment items because of this. - (88) The Pro Vice Chancellor (Academic Quality), or authorised nominee, may permit a student to add a unit after the University published deadline for the relevant teaching period, where the following requirements are met: - a. the request is received no later than Friday, Week 1 (Terms) or Friday, Week 2 (Sessions); and - b. the student has a GPA greater than, or equal to, 4.0; and - c. the student can demonstrate that special circumstances applied to prevent the student from applying for late enrolment.
+Special circumstances apply only if they: - i. were beyond the student's control; - ii. impacted on the student's ability to apply for late enrolment within the specified timeframe; - iii. were such that it was impractical for the student to apply for late enrolment within the specified time frame. - (89) A student will not be permitted to add units to their enrolment in a teaching period after the Census Date for that teaching period.
+If special circumstances beyond the student's control prevented the student from properly enrolling, the Director, Student Administration Services may consider retrospective enrolment if the student can demonstrate that a lack of enrolment in that teaching period would cause them to suffer a significant disadvantage.